TorZidan/android-1.0/archive/README.md

 | DMD64      | Android 1.6_r1.5 ("Donut")     | Dec.
 3,  2009 | |

 ## Why did I store these files here?
-As I describe firther down, there is no easy way to discover these files, at https://android.googlesource.com/platform/.
+As I describe further down, there is no easy way to discover these files, at https://android.googlesource.com/platform/.
 Also, we don't know if these files will be available in the future , so I stored them here.

-This is , basically, preservation of historical artifact that spawned a new era of compute.
+This is , basically, preservation of historical artifacts that spawned a new era of compute.

 ## What can you do with these files?